zyrolasting/denxi/examples/01-differing-versions/README.md

 sees them as providing different bindings.
 We can use Xiden to control the bindings Racket sees without changing `program.rkt`.

 1. Run `racket launch.rkt do +a defn.rkt` in this directory.
-You should see a symlink called `default` appear.
+You should see a symlink appear.
 2. Run `racket program.rkt` again.
 You should see it print `different`, indicating the bindings are different.